 - Bandwidth

-- The maximum rate of data transfer across a given path in a network, typically measured in bits per second (bps).
+- The maximum rate of data transfer across a given path in a network, measured in bits per second (bps).
+Think of it as the width of a highway - the wider it is, the more data can flow simultaneously.

 - Bandwidth Cap